 The admission cycle begins June 1 for the following year's fall class.
 The AACOMAS primary application deadline is February 15th.
 The PNWU-COM supplemental application deadline, including all required letters of recommendation, is March 15th.

-For example,. an applicant who wishes to matriculate in the fall of 2017 could submit an application as early as June 1, 2016.
-The deadline for the primary AACOMAS application for the fall 2017 class would be February 15, 2017.
-The deadline for the PNWU-COM supplemental application for the fall 2017 class would be March 15, 2017.
+For example, an applicant who wishes to matriculate in the fall of 2020 could submit the primary AACOMAS application as early as June 1, 2019.
+The deadline for the primary AACOMAS application for the fall 2020 class would be February 15, 2020.
+The deadline for the PNWU-COM supplemental application for the fall 2020 class would be March 15, 2020.